-The Board is accountable for the performance of the school, with a key focus on raising student achievement for all students.
+The Board is accountable for the performance of the school, which is focused on raising student achievement for all students.
 This includes making decisions that support Māori learners to enjoy and achieve education success, as Māori.

-To support boards achieve these goals, NZSTA has developed resources focused on enabling trustees to better understand the Treaty of Waitangi.
-They emphasise the responsibility boards have in ensuring that the implications, obligations and spirit of the Treaty are implemented and upheld.
+To achieve these goals, NZSTA has developed resources focused on supporting and enabling your board to ensure that the implications, obligations and spirit of Te Tiriti o Waitangi are implemented and upheld.

 If we want to maximise the relationship that schools have with families, then families have to be part of determining that relationship.
 For too long in education, we, as educators, have tried to define how communities will participate with us.